Heterogeneous Graph Neural Network for Identifying Hadronically Decayed Tau Leptons at the High Luminosity LHC: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this study, we present the results of using a heterogeneous Graph Neural Network to identify \taujet against QCD jets for the HL-LHC.
-After examining various graph representations and heterogeneous encoders, we found that the jet-level information is essential for model performance, as including the jet-level features noticeably improved the model's separation power.
-The \hetedge{} results in better rejection power at high signal efficiency regions and similar rejection power at lower efficiency regions, compared to the \homoenc{}, yielding an overall better performance.
-We observed that sequential encoding outperforms permutation-invariant encodings because high \pt tracks are more critical than low-\pt tracks and energy clusters at the core region are more important.
+In this study, we present the results of using a heterogeneous Graph Neural Network to identify \taujet jet against QCD jets for the HL-LHC.
+After examining various graph representations and heterogeneous encoders, we found that the jet-level information is essential for model's performance as adding the jet-level features to input graphs improves the model's separation power.
+While exploring the heterogeneity of the detector data and its integration into the Graph Neural Network, we found utilizing the \hetedge{} architecture results in increased QCD jet rejections in regions of high \taujet efficiency and comparable rejections in regions of lower \taujet efficiency, outperforming the \homoenc{} architecture overall.
+Additionally, we observed that sequential encoding outperforms permutation-invariant encodings because high \pt tracks and energy clusters in the core region are more important and need to be treated differently.

 \acknowledgments

 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.